swaptacular/swpt_accounts/protocol.rst

    * It is very unlikely that the account will be "resurrected" by a pending incoming transfer.

-   If those condition are *not met*, accounts SHOULD NOT be removed.
+   If those condition are *not met*, accounts must not be removed.
 Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform about that. [#purge-delay]_